Beijzum/beijzum.github.io/docs/Writing Your First Game.md

     a.
 The "==" operator compares the value or equality between two objects.

     b.
-In this case, this line of code checks if the user input is the same as the computer's choice.
+This line of code checks if the user input is the same as the computer's choice.
 If it is the same, then the program will print "Tie!".

     c.
 The "elif" keyword, also known as "if-else", often follows after an "if" statement.
 It functions the same as an "if" statement.